kihahu/dendron-notes/vault/books.tech.data-intensive-applications.ch7-transactions.md

     - prevent dirty writes by row level locks
     - prevent dirty reads: not by read locks, but by **keeping the old commited value and the new value set by the transaction that currently holds the write lock**.

+### Snapshot Isolation and Repeatable Read

+- reads might see effect of part of the transaction
+- use case where it's important and useful: **long-running, read-only queries**
+    - backup
+    - Analytic queries and integrity checks
+- Snapshot Isolation: each transaction reads from a consistent snapshot of the database